eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 Once everything is set up in the Codespace, you can work with it in the same way as with the normal DevContainer inside Visual Studio Code.

+**Note:** Be careful with using Codespaces in browser and Visual Studio Code locally: _Tasks_ that are started using a browser session will not show in Visual Studio Code environment and vice versa.
+This can lead to problems using the prepared _Tasks_-scripts.

 ## Starting runtime services

 The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop vehicle apps and run integration tests.